 Musee Mecanique – San Francisco, CA – nowadays over by Fisherman’s Wharf, this long-standing SF institution has a wonderful selection of early amusement machines from a century or more ago.
 There’s a super-neat mechanical horse, a plethora of awesome dioramas, and all kinds of other neat vintage coin-operated machines you won’t see anywhere else.
 Recommended.

 Pacific Pinball Museum – Alameda, CA – a grand total of 85 pinball machines in the current storefront East Bay location, with more than 50 machines also recently donated by the co-founder of Rhino Records. $15 gets you unlimited free play, and there’s an awesome collection of ’50s and ’60s pintables in this place – less ’90s and ’00s though.
 Gets a bit hot in summer, but a blast.
-The museum also runs the yearly Pacific Pinball Expo in Marin.

 Playland Not At The Beach – El Cerrito, CA – fairly low-profile and only open on weekends, this East Bay venue (located just north of Berkeley) is actually a lovingly crafted tribute to amusement parks and circuses.
 It includes skill games, early Musee Mechanique-style dioramas, and a good selection of pinball machines old and new.
 One price gets you unlimited plays, although its v.kiddie-replete compared to most of the other venues here.

 Santa Cruz Beach Boardwalk – Santa Cruz, CA – OK, quite a long way away from San Francisco (almost 2 hours, and you’ll need to take Highway 17 across the mountains), but the arcade is open pretty much year-round.
-In the main area, there’s a retro corner with about 15-20 classic machines, and a great deal of other arcade games, many of them big sit-downs.
+In the main arcade, there’s a retro area with about 15-20 classic machines, and a great deal of other arcade games, many of them big sit-downs.
 Worth a visit.

-One-liners on a few other smaller notables:
+One-liners on a few other notables: